How To Finalize The Sale Of Your Car

 Wrap Up

-In most states, as long as you’ve transferred the title, met the legal requirements, been forthright about the car’s condition, and followed the other guidelines presented here, then you should no longer have any liability for the vehicle.
+In most states, as long as you’ve transferred the title, met the legal requirements, been forthright about the car’s condition, and followed the other guidelines presented here, you should no longer have any liability for the vehicle.
 Most states regard person-to-person car sales as an “as is” transaction.

-Copyright 2012 BuyingAdvice.com, INC. All rights reserved.
+Copyright 2024 BuyingAdvice.com, INC. All rights reserved.
 This material may not be published, rewritten, or redistributed.

 Find New Cars